This Sony a7ii review covers the specs, cost, len options, pros and cons. Find out why this camera is perfect for travel photography!

-Sony Alpha a7II Review for Travel Photographers
+Sony Alpha a7II Review: The Perfect Camera for Travel Photography

 - Full Frame 24.3 Megapixel Sensor